LucasBorboleta/ultimatek/README.md

 ![](./pictures/ultimatek-scene.jpg)

 A first version of the material is already created under Tabletopia platform and already available for test.
+The rulebook is drafted with the basic game-play (only in French right now; sorry about that).

 This is a work in progress.
 Do not hesitate to contact me in order to test, work the rules or the theme ... or even publish it !